tpaschalis/tpaschalis.github.io/_posts/2020-11-13-listing-oss-contributions.markdown

 description: "Automate this"
 ---

 A few months ago, I created [this page](https://tpaschalis.github.io/opensource/) to list some of my open-source contributions.
-Its purpose is not to brag (even though I love seeing it expanding month by month and it encourages me to keep at it).
+Its purpose is not to brag, even though I love seeing it expanding month by month and it encourages me to keep at it.

 Generally, my Open-Source contributions reflect things I'm interested in at work, things I'm researching, or things I'm having fun and relaxing with, so it's nice to have a list ready for quick reference.